-Nestled in the ridges of South Mountain, two miles northwest of Pine Grove Furnace State Park along Michaux Road, lies the site of Camp Michaux.
-This church camp, formerly shared by the United Presbyterian Church and The United Church of Christ, has an unusual history that is linked to the iron industry in the late 18th, 19th and early 20th centuries when the area was a working farm known as Bunker Hill Farm.
-The history continues with a Civilian Conservation Corps Camp (CCC) during the Great Depression and a secret Prisoner of War Interrogation Camp during World War II before the advent of the church camp.
+Nestled in the ridges of South Mountain, two miles northwest of Pine Grove Furnace State Park along Michaux Road, lies Camp Michaux.
+This site has an unusual history that is linked to the iron industry in the late 18th, 19th and early 20th centuries when the area was a working farm known as Bunker Hill Farm.
+The history continues as a Civilian Conservation Corps Camp (CCC) during the Great Depression.
+During World War II, it was established as a secret Prisoner of War Interrogation Camp.
+It was an attractive choice for the Army due to its proximity to Carlisle Barracks as well as its seclusion.
+Over the course of the war, over 7,313 Germans and 161 Japanese were held here.
+Following the war, the area eventually became the site for a church camp, shared by the United Presbyterian Church and The United Church of Christ.
 Download the Camp Michaux Self-Guided Walking Tour (.pdf).

 Directions from Pine Grove Furnace Park Office: Continue south on Route 233 for approximately 1.5 miles.
 Turn right onto Michaux Rd and continue for approximately 1.5 miles.
 When the intersection of Bunker Hill Rd is to the right, the lower gate entrance to the camp will be on the left.
 Off-road parking is available beyond the intersection on the right.
 The upper gate entrance is across from the parking area.
 If using GPS, input the following coordinates: